 - Abraham 3; Facsimile 2:

 This text shares a remarkable resemblance to the astronomical concepts, phrases, and other motifs found in Thomas Dick’s, Philosophy of a Future State.
-Smith owned an 1830 copy of Dick’s book.
+Smith owned an 1830 copy of Dick’s book; a work which attempted to harmonize Christianty and science.

 - Abraham 3; Facsimile 2: